GitHubNull/my_auth_analyzer/README.md

 * The requested resource should not be accessible by the defined session(s)

-For instance, we don’t want to process a static JavaScript file because it is accessible for everyone and (hopefully) does not contain any protected data.
+For instance, we don't want to process a static JavaScript file because it is accessible for everyone and (hopefully) does not contain any protected data.
 To achieve this, we can set following types of filters:
 *	Only In Scope (only requests to the set Scope will be processed)
 *	Only Proxy Traffic (only requests to the "Proxy History" will be processed)
 *	Exclude Filetypes (specified Filetypes can be excluded)